Garry John Martin

 Garry John Martin (born 1948 in Burton upon Trent) is a British novelist.

+Education

-He attended the local grammar school and art college and went on to read English at Emmanuel College, Cambridge.
+Martin attended the local grammar school and art college and went on to read English at Emmanuel College, Cambridge.
+Upon graduating he was selected to take part in a BBC documentary charting the lives of graduates.

-Biography

-On graduation he was selected to take part in a BBC documentary charting the lives of graduates.
+Career

-This was followed up a decade later in 1980 with a programme in which Martin discussed his novel To Weave a Rainbow, then under the working title Snake or Snapdragon.
-By this time he had already worked in the City as a systems analyst and taken a year long trip halfway round the world by yacht (a journey he documented in a series of articles for Yachting and Boating Weekly) worked as a teacher at Brentwood School, Essex and at King Edward's School, Birmingham.
-At the time of the 1980 interview he was planning to open a restaurant, ‘Blythe’s’, in Coleshill.
+Martin worked as a systems analyst and took a year long trip halfway round the world by yacht, a journey he documented in a series of articles for Yachting and Boating Weekly.
+He worked as a teacher at Brentwood School, Essex and at King Edward's School, Birmingham.